-Kupenda assists children with disabilities and their caregivers in improving their income-generating capacity, providing better adaptability to changing markets and conditions.
-This is done through counseling, referrals, training programs, and parent support groups.
+Kupenda assists children with disabilities and their caregivers in improving their income-generating capacity, providing better adaptability to changing markets and environmental conditions.
+We do this through career counseling, referrals, vocational training programs, income generating trainings and parent support groups.